Gravis UltraSound¶

 Where the GUS truly shone was in the demoscene and tracker music community.
 Second Reality by Future Crew, widely considered one of the greatest DOS demos ever made, was designed to sound its best on a GUS.
 Games with native GUS support, like Star Control II, also benefited enormously from its superior audio capabilities.

-How games use the GUS¶
+How programs use the GUS¶

 Software used the GUS in several distinct ways.
 Understanding the difference is important because each requires a different DOSBox configuration.

-Native GUS¶
+Native support¶

 Notable native GUS games